civican/legisinfo/42-1/bills/C-78/bill_text.md

 ### Section 39

-      **(1)** **If** a financial support order provides only for periodic payments and the recipient's pension benefit consists only of a lump sum, the Minister shall, **immediately** after receiving a duly completed application,
+      **(1)** If a financial support order provides only for periodic payments and the recipient's pension benefit consists only of a lump sum, the Minister shall, immediately after receiving a duly completed application,

   **(2)** Paragraph 39(1)(b) of the Act is replaced by the following:

-    cause the applicant to be notified **in accordance with the regulations** that, unless the financial support order is varied in accordance with this section, it will be treated as a financial support order for a lump sum payment of an amount equal to one periodic payment under the original financial support order.
+    cause the applicant to be notified in accordance with the regulations that, unless the financial support order is varied in accordance with this section, it will be treated as a financial support order for a lump sum payment of an amount equal to one periodic payment under the original financial support order.

   **(3)** Subsection 39(3) of the Act is repealed.

   **(4)** Subsections 39(5) and (6) of the Act are replaced by the following:

-    **(5)** **If**, within **90** days after receiving the evidence referred to in subsection (2), the Minister receives a copy of a varied financial support order providing in whole or in part for a lump sum payment, the Minister shall proceed with the application for diversion in accordance with this Part.
+    **(5)** If, within 90 days after receiving the evidence referred to in subsection (2), the Minister receives a copy of a varied financial support order providing in whole or in part for a lump sum payment, the Minister shall proceed with the application for diversion in accordance with this Part.

-    **(6)** **If** a copy of the varied financial support order referred to in subsection (5) is not received by the Minister within the period mentioned in that subsection, the Minister shall treat the application for diversion as an application based on a financial support order for the payment of a lump sum equal to the amount of one periodic payment under the original financial support order.
+    **(6)** If a copy of the varied financial support order referred to in subsection (5) is not received by the Minister within the period mentioned in that subsection, the Minister shall treat the application for diversion as an application based on a financial support order for the payment of a lump sum equal to the amount of one periodic payment under the original financial support order.

 ### Section 112